 YES!
 Whether you are building a kayak, paddleboard, or a larger boat, results are typically the same: all major assembly, including fiberglass work, should be completed by the time you pack up on Saturday morning.
 We go as fast as we can during the week while maintaining a high-quality of workmanship.

 You will NOT have a finished, painted/varnished boat at the end of your week at GLBBS.
-We are not in the business of telling you what color your new kayak should be…if you want it to be pink with purple zebra stripes, that is your prerogative.
 Our instructors WILL walk you through applying any final coats of epoxy, sanding, and paint/varnish application to be done at home.

-Plan on any sail kits, add-ons, or upgrades purchased with the boat needing to installed at home as there is typically not enough time to complete these added components during the week.
+Plan on any sail kits, add-ons, or upgrades purchased with the boat, to be installed at home.
+The class schedule does not allow time to complete these added components during the week.
 Our instructors are available to walk you through add-on/upgrade installation.

 The two towns of Cedarville and Hessel combined with 36 islands make up the beautiful Les Cheneaux Islands area.
 There are many places to stay for a variety of prices.
 Click here for a list of great places to stay.
 Please note that these locations may have different rates that they offer just because you are coming for a workshop at the Boat School – make sure you mention it.